Würstelstand

 A Würstelstand (literally "sausage stand"; plural Würstelstände) is a traditional Austrian street food retail outlet selling hot dogs, sausages, and side dishes.
 They are a ubiquitous sight in Vienna.

 Sausages sold at sausage stands typically include Vienna sausages (referred to as Frankfurter in Austrian German), Käsekrainer, Waldviertler and Bosna (a type of hot dog popular in Salzburg and Linz).
-There are widely known regional differences among Austrian sausage stands: Bosna, for instance, are considered to be a rarity in Vienna.
+There are widely known regional differences among Austrian sausage stands: Bosnas, for instance, are considered to be a rarity in Vienna.

 History

 Würstelstände were initially movable stalls created during the period of the Austro-Hungarian Empire to provide a source of income for disabled veterans.
 Not until the 1960s were the sales stands allowed to become stationary.
-Especially in Vienna's inner city, many of them can be found near transit hubs and around subway stations, providing a late evening catering for night owls.
+Especially in Vienna's inner city, many of them can be found near transit hubs and around subway stations, providing late evening catering for night owls.
 In some Austrian cities, mobile Würstelstände hold operating licenses only for nighttime sales.

 Between 2014 and 2024, the number of Würstelstände in Vienna decreased by 37 per cent.
 It is estimated that there are currently 120 Würstelstände in Vienna.
 The rise in the popularity of döner kebab in Austria is said to have contributed to the decline of the Würstelstand.
 Some operators of sausage stands decided to start kebab shops instead.